aswinaus/Reinforcement-Learning/README.md

 ------------------------------------------------------------------------------------------------------------------
 ## Algorithms for Reinforcement Learning
 ## Reinforcement Learning with Human Feedback

-# Dataset for Model Learning v2.0 (Reinforcement Fine-Tuning)
+# Dataset for Model Learning v2.0 (Reinforcement Fine-Tuning) - Azure
 Prepares **training** and **validation** datasets for Azure OpenAI **Reinforcement Fine-Tuning (RFT)** of `o4-mini` using a **multi-grader architecture** (RLAIF pattern).

 ## Architecture: RLAIF with Human Reference Data